 - improvements to FTP Server setup; add rotating logs for FTP processing

-- improvements to job completion logging, tracking down stalling issue
+- improvements to job completion logging, tracking down the stalling issue

 - addressing database deadlocks mostly around job modifications